 Use the Alerts table to manage an existing alert or create a new alert.
 Highlight an object in the PEM client tree control to view the alerts that monitor that object.

 You can modify some properties of an existing alert in the Alerts table:

-- The Name column displays the name of the alert; to change the alert name, simply replace the name in the table, and click the save icon.
+- The Alert name column displays the name of the alert; to change the alert name, simply replace the name in the table, and click the save icon.

-- The Template column displays the name of the alert template that specifies properties used by the alert.
+- The Alert template column displays the name of the alert template that specifies properties used by the alert.
 You can use the drop-down listbox to change the alert template associated with an alert.

-- Use the Enable? switch to specify if an alert is enabled (Yes) or disabled (No).
+- Use the Alert enable? switch to specify if an alert is enabled (Yes) or disabled (No).